 Tay-Sachs disease is a rare, neurodegenerative disorder in which deficiency of an enzyme (hexosaminidase A) results in excessive accumulation of certain fats (lipids) known as gangliosides in the brain and nerve cells.
 This abnormal accumulation of gangliosides leads to progressive dysfunction of the central nervous system.
-This disorder is categorized as a lysosomal storage disease.
+Tay-Sachs disease is categorized as a lysosomal storage disease.
 Lysosomes are the major digestive units in cells.
-Enzymes within lysosomes break down or "digest" nutrients, including certain complex carbohydrates and fats.
-When an enzyme like hexosaminidase A, which are needed to breakdown certain substances like fats, are missing or ineffective, they build up in the lysosomal.
-This is called abnormal “storage”.
-When too much fatty material builds up in the lysosome, it becomes toxic destroying the cell and damaging surrounding tissue.
+Enzymes within lysosomes break down or โdigestโ nutrients, including certain complex carbohydrates and fats (like glycosphingolipids).
+When one of these lysosomal enzymes (such as hexosaminidase A) is missing or ineffective, glycosphingolipids start to build up in the lysosome.
+If there is too much accumulation of these materials in the lysosome, the cells in the nervous system degenerate and die, triggering an inflammatory response that amplifies damage in surrounding tissue.

 Infantile Tay-Sachs Disease

-The infantile form of Tay-Sachs disease is characterized by an almost complete lack of hexosaminidase A enzyme activity.
-The disorder often progresses rapidly, resulting in significant mental and physical deterioration.
+The infantile form of Tay-Sachs disease is characterized by complete or almost complete lack of hexosaminidase A enzyme activity.
+The disorder often progresses rapidly, resulting in significant cognitive and physical deterioration.

 Between six and 10 months, affected infants may fail to gain new motor skills.
 They may no longer make eye contact and there may be unusual eye movements.
 They may be listlessness and irritable.
-As affected infants age, they may experience slow growth, progressive muscle weakness, diminished muscle tone (hypotonia), and diminished mental functioning.
-Affected infants may also exhibit gradual loss of vision, involuntary muscle spasms that result in slow, stiff movements (spasticity), and the loss of previously acquired skills (i.e., psychomotor regression) such as crawling or sitting up.
+As affected infants age, they may experience slow growth, progressive muscle weakness and diminished muscle tone (hypotonia).
+Affected infants may also exhibit gradual loss of vision, involuntary muscle spasms (myoclonus), slow, stiff movements (spasticity) and the loss of previously acquired skills (i.e., psychomotor regression) such as crawling or sitting up.

-As affected infants age, more serious complications may develop, including seizures; difficulty swallowing; progressive hearing loss; confusion, disorientation, and/or deterioration of intellectual abilities (dementia); paralysis; and continued loss of vision, which can be rapid and lead to blindness.
+As affected infants age, more serious complications may develop including seizures, difficulty swallowing, loss of vision, paralysis and progressive hearing loss.
+Additional cognitive deficits may include confusion, disorientation and/or deterioration of intellectual abilities.
 Eventually, infants may become unresponsive to their environment and surroundings.
-By three to five years of age, life-threatening complications may occur such as respiratory failure.
+By three to five years of age, life-threatening complications begin to occur such as aspiration pneumonia leading to respiratory failure.

 Juvenile (Subacute) Tay-Sachs Disease

-The onset of this form can be anywhere between two and 10 years of age.
-Often, one of the first signs is clumsiness and problems with coordination.
-This occurs because affected children have issues controlling their body’s movements (ataxia).
-Behavioral problems a progressive loss of speech, life skills, and intellectual abilities also develop.
-Children may or may not develop a cherry-red spot in the eyes.
-Degeneration of the nerve that carries impulses from the eye to the brain to form images (optic atrophy) may occur.
-Some children may have retinitis pigmentosa, a large group of vision disorders that cause progressive degeneration of the retina, the light-sensitive membrane that coats the inside of the eyes.
-Children will become less responsive to their environment and surroundings.
+The onset of juvenile Tay-Sachs disease can be anywhere between 2 and 10 years of age.
+One of the first signs is often clumsiness and incoordination.
+This occurs because affected children have issues controlling their bodyโs movements (ataxia).
+Children tend to experience a progressive loss of speech, life skills and intellectual abilities.
+Affected individuals may or may not develop a cherry-red spot in the eyes.
+Degeneration of the optic nerves (optic atrophy) may occur.
+Some children may have retinitis pigmentosa, a progressive loss and degeneration of the cells in the retina where shapes and colors are first encoded.
+Affected children become less responsive to their environment and surroundings.
 Life-threatening complications usually occur around 15 years of age.

 Late-Onset Tay-Sachs Disease

 Tay-Sachs disease is caused by a change (mutation) in the hexosaminidase subunit alpha (HEXA) gene.
-Genes provide instructions for creating proteins that play a critical role in many functions of the body.
-When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
+Genes provide the instructions for the basic structure of proteins, all of which that play a critical role in many functions and structure of the body.
+When a mutation occurs in a gene, the protein product may be faulty, inefficient or absent.
 Depending upon the functions of the protein, this can affect many organ systems of the body, including the brain.

-The HEXA gene regulates the production of the enzyme hexosaminidase A. More than 80 different mutations of the HEXA gene have been identified in individuals with the disease.
-Inheriting two mutated copies of the HEXA gene (homozygotes) causes deficiency of the hexosaminidase A enzyme, which is necessary to breakdown fatty substance (lipid) known as GM2-ganglioside within cells of the body.
+The HEXA gene encodes the structure of the protein HEXA which is a subunit of the enzyme hexosaminidase A. More than 80 different mutations of the HEXA gene have been identified in individuals with the disease.
+Inheriting two mutated copies of the HEXA gene (homozygotes) causes deficiency of the hexosaminidase A enzyme, which is necessary to breakdown GM2-ganglioside (a glycosphingolipids) within cells of the body.
 Failure to breakdown GM2-ganglioside results in its abnormal accumulation in brain and nerve cells eventually resulting in the progressive deterioration of the central nervous system.

-The changes in the HEXA gene that cause Tay-Sachs disease are inherited in an autosomal recessive manner.
-Most genetic diseases are determined by the status of the two copies of a gene, one received from the father and one from the mother.
-Recessive genetic disorders occur when an individual inherits two copies of an abnormal gene for the same trait, one from each parent.
-If an individual inherits one normal gene and one gene for the disease, the person will be a carrier for the disease but usually will not show symptoms.
+Tay-Sachs disease is inherited as an autosomal recessive disease.
+Recessive genetic disorders occur when an individual inherits two copies of an abnormal gene, one from each parent.
+If an individual inherits one normal copy of the gene from one parent and an abnormal (mutated) copy of the gene from the other parent, that person will be a carrier for the disease but will not develop the disease.
 The risk for two carrier parents to both pass the altered gene and have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents is 25%.
+The chance for a child to receive the normal genes from each parent is 25%.
 The risk is the same for males and females.

-Blood tests can determine whether individuals are carriers for Tay-Sachs disease (i.e., they have one copy of the disease gene).
-Relatives of individuals with Tay-Sachs disease should be tested to determine whether they are carriers of the disease gene.
+Carrier testing for Tay-Sachs disease can be accomplished from a blood sample and determines whether an individual carries one disease-causing copy of the HEXA gene.
+Relatives of individuals with Tay-Sachs disease can be tested to determine whether they are carriers.
 Couples who are planning to have a child and have any Jewish ancestry (not just Ashkenazi) are encouraged to undergo carrier screening before proceeding with a pregnancy.

 Treatment

-Because of the potential of feeding difficulties, infants should be monitored for nutritional status and proper hydration.
-Nutritional support and supplementation may be necessary and, sometimes, the insertion of a feeding tube may be necessary.
-In addition to nutritional support, a feeding tube may be necessary to help prevent food, liquid or other foreign material from accidently going into the lungs (aspiration).
+Because of the potential for feeding difficulties, infants should be monitored for nutritional status and proper hydration.
+Nutritional support and supplementation may be necessary.
+Occasionally, the insertion of a feeding tube may be required to help prevent food, liquid or other foreign material from accidently going into the lungs (aspiration).

-Anticonvulsants may be used to treat seizures associated in some people with Tay-Sachs disease, but may not be effective in all people.
-Also, the type and frequency of seizures can change in a person, which will require a change in medication type or dosage.
+Anticonvulsants may be used to treat seizures in some people with Tay-Sachs disease, but may not be effective in all people.
+The types and frequency of seizures can change over time in some individuals which will require a change in medication type or dosage.

 Gene therapy is also being studied as another possible approach to therapy for some lysosomal storage disorders.
-In gene therapy, the defective gene present in a patient is replaced with a normal gene to enable the production of active enzyme and prevent the development and progression of the disease in question.
-Given the permanent transfer of the normal gene, which can produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a “cure.”
-However, at this time, there are still technical difficulties to resolve before gene therapy can succeed.
+In gene therapy, the defective gene present in a patient is replaced with a normal gene to enable the production of active enzyme and prevent the development and progression of the disease.
+Given the permanent transfer of the normal gene, which can produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a โcure.โ The Tay-Sachs Gene Therapy (TSGT) Consortium is a collaborative group of scientists seeking to translate information from animal model studies into clinical trials.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.